Net-Base FAQ

 Modernization

-These answers are especially helpful where a legacy application is still functionally strong but has collected too many technical bottlenecks to carry new requirements cleanly.
+These answers are especially helpful where a legacy application remains strong functionally but has accumulated too many technical bottlenecks to cleanly carry new requirements.

-The critical point in modernization is rarely just the UI.
-It is usually about business logic, data, dependencies and a migration strategy that works in day-to-day operation.
+The critical point in modernization is rarely only the UI.
+It is usually about domain logic, data, dependencies and a migration strategy that works in day-to-day operations.

-Does an old Delphi application have to be replaced completely?
+Does a legacy Delphi application need to be completely replaced?

-No. Often a controlled rebuild makes more sense: renew data access, decouple logic, add services and modernize interfaces selectively.
+No. Often a controlled rebuild is more appropriate: renew data access, decouple logic, add services and selectively modernize user interfaces.

 How do you avoid operational disruption during modernization?

-Through clear intermediate stages, clean interfaces and a migration path in which old and new parts can coexist in a controlled way.
+Through clear intermediate stages, clean interfaces and a migration path in which old and new parts can coexist in a controlled manner.

-Can existing business logic later move into services or portals?
+Can existing domain logic later be moved into services or portals?

 Yes.
-That is exactly why we extract business logic from UI-near legacy code and bring it into a structure that clients, services and APIs can use together.
+That is exactly why we extract business logic from UI-near legacy code and place it into a structure that clients, services and APIs can use jointly.

 Read the topic in detail

-If you want to move from this FAQ to the more in-depth specialist page, you will find there the broader context with architecture, examples, decision criteria and related topics.
+If you want to move from this FAQ to the more detailed specialist page, you will find there the broader context with architecture, examples, decision rationale and related topics.

 View Delphi modernization in detail